 While on our ride, we got a variety of comments from our fellow riders.
 We were asked more than once if we were part of a band – a thought that is absolutely hilarious if you’ve ever heard me sing, hum, or try to whistle.
 While Bill and I were riding without our teammates, we heard the comment, “I bet you two make beautiful music together.”
 And after we finished our ride, a lady asked for a picture of the two of us together to share with her sister who’s a music teacher.

 Several of our teammates were asked if they knew Miles.
-I already knew that Miles is a legend in several Maryland and Florida running circles, but didn’t know that he’s also a celebrity at the Five Boro Bike Tour.
+I already knew that Miles is a legend in several Virginia, Maryland, and Florida running circles, but didn’t know that he’s also a celebrity at the Five Boro Bike Tour.
 Bill and I were more than a little bummed that it didn’t work out for Miles to ride with us this year.

 Back at our hotel, we showered and took well-deserved naps before meeting our teammates for dinner.
 Cheers to the Trumpet Heads!